sudeeshjohn/test-pipeline/README.md

 # test-pipeline

-This is a test Jenkins pipeline.
+This is a test Jenkins Pipeline.